upcmd/updocs-content/logs/c0021_vvvv.md

     cmd( 4):
     echo """my school: {{.info.school}}"""

           template rendering -> template: .:1:26: executing "." at <.info.school>: can't evaluate field school in type interface {}
     WARN:
+        1:echo """my school: {{.info.school}}"""
+        2:

+    trouble shooting tips:
+    <incompatible types for comparison>: the variable might not be registered, use -v vvv to see the cache, or use inspect cmd to debug

+          template rendering -> template: .:1:26: executing "." at <.info.school>: can't evaluate field school in type interface {}
+    WARN: